Father and Son online game

-The realization of the videogame has been implemented thanks to the collaboration with TuoMuseo, an international collective of artists and professional that work specifically in the field of art and videogames.
+The video game was created in collaboration with TuoMuseo, an international collective of artists and professionals in the art and gaming industry.

 About the institution

-Father and Son is a videogame available for free online, where the main character is a child who passes through different historical ages in Naples; the choices he makes determine also the development of the story in the game.
-The videogame reproduces 3 km of the real streets of Naples, and the player meets in his time-travel constant figures that are related to the contemporary Naples.
+Father and Son is a video game available for free online, where the main character is a child who goes through different historical eras in Naples; the choices he makes also determine the development of the story in the game.
+The video game recreates 3 km of the real streets of Naples, and the player encounters regular characters on his journey through time who are connected to modern Naples.

-The goal is to promote the museum to the public and to present its content not in a didactic way, but to show that archaeology can be fun and interesting also for young people.
-In 2017 there is a new strategy of improvement of the museum image and broadening of its audience development.
-This has been realized through different methods and channels, and, among this, there has been the idea of creating a videogame.
+The goal is to promote the museum to the public and present its contents not in a didactic way, but to show that archaeology can be fun and interesting for young people as well.
+In 2017, a new strategy was introduced to improve the museum's image and expand the development of its audience.
+This is being done through various methods and channels, and among this came the idea of creating a video game.

-Since its start the target group has been composed of a public of young people but not very young, and it has always aspired to reach the international public
+Since the museum's inception, the target audience has consisted of an audience made up of young people, but not very young, and has always aspired to reach an international audience.

-The museum keeps updating the videogame to avoid obsolescence, and to make it downloadable also on recent devices.
-The museum also keeps working on its promotion, and it is about to launch a second version of the game, based on different scenarios but always in Naples.
+The museum is constantly updating the video game to avoid oudating and so that it can also be downloaded to the latest devices.
+The museum is also working on promotion and will soon launch a second version of the game, based on other scenarios, but always in Naples.

-The updates are also related to the reality and contemporary issues: the second version is going to have also a female main character.
+The updates also address realities and contemporary issues: the second version will also feature a female lead character.

-To replicate it, it is necessary to work with a developer, as the content is very specific and needs an expertise.
-TuoMuseo has actually already implemented another videogame, starting from this experience, in collaboration with the museum MArTA of Taranto
+To recreate her, it is necessary to work with the developer, as the content is very specific and requires expertise.
+Based on this experience, TuoMuseo has already implemented another video game, in cooperation with the MArTA museum in Taranto.

-The museum has worked with TuoMuseo, a collective of technology experts that work in the field of art, and therefore the work with technological tools has been done outside of the museum.
+The museum coworked with TuoMuseo, a collective of technology experts who work in the art field, so the work with technology tools took place outside the museum.